Sourav-Sharma-191940/ANALYSTT-task/README.md

 It has the feature of pagination which decreases the load of the api. <br>
 On clicking on the details button user will able to see the complete detail of each company. <br>
 It's UI is mobile and tablet friendly <br>
+I have used error handling while fetching and displaying the data of api <br>
+When there will be no data to show it shows message "No rows to show"

 # frontend